abigailangelsmith/portfolio/README.md

-# portfolio
+# Purpose of this Project
-A portfolio to display a demonstration of my development skills.
+The purpose was to create a portfolio in order to display a demonstration of my development skills along with live work I have created or contributed to.

 Visit website here: [abigailangelsmith.uk](https://abigailangelsmith.uk/)